szoio/szoio.github.io/about.md

 permalink: /about/
 ---

-I am a software and data engineer based in Auckland, New Zealand.
-I work at [Spring](http://spring.nz/), a business development consultancy.
+I am a software and data engineer based in Melboune, Australia.
+I work at [Simple Machines](http://www.simplemachines.com.au/), a technology consultancy.

 ### This Blog